-- Hold a full valid driving licence for the category of vehicle being driven and providing their licence details to the headteacher where required. - Drive in accordance with the laws of the road and Highway Code. - Check before each journey that the vehicle is roadworthy, e.g. tyres are properly inflated and meet legal requirements. - Ensure that they are fit to drive; where their fitness to drive may be impaired, e.g. due to a medical condition or taking medication, they inform their line manager as soon as possible and notify the DVLA where required. - Notify the headteacher where there is any change in their circumstance in relation to driving at work, e.g. if they acquire penalty points on their licence for motoring offences outside of work.

-Staff will only use their own vehicle to transport pupils where there is no practical or reasonable alternative, and where agreed upon by the headteacher and parents in advance of the journey.
+- Hold a full valid driving licence for the category of vehicle being driven and providing their licence details to the Executive Headteacher or Head of School where required. - Drive in accordance with the laws of the road and Highway Code. - Check before each journey that the vehicle is roadworthy, e.g. tyres are properly inflated and meet legal requirements. - Ensure that they are fit to drive; where their fitness to drive may be impaired, e.g. due to a medical condition or taking medication, they inform their line manager as soon as possible and notify the DVLA where required. - Notify the Executive Headteacher or Head of School where there is any change in their circumstance in relation to driving at work, e.g. if they acquire penalty points on their licence for motoring offences outside of work. - Staff will only use their own vehicle to transport pupils where there is no practical or reasonable alternative, and where agreed upon by the Executive Headteacher or Head of School and parents in advance of the journey.
 Only members of staff with the appropriate level of DBS check and safeguarding and behaviour management training will be permitted to transport pupils.